dslm4515/BMLFS/README.md

 Layout

 <ul>
-  <li> build-scripts -- Scripts to automatically build and install packages with porg. </li>
+  <li> build-scripts -- Scripts to automatically build and install packages with pkgtools. </li>
   <li> files -- Files that may be optional or required for a package build </li>
   <li> patches -- Patches that fix known issues or to allow package to build/run with Musl as libc </li>
   <li> sources -- Packages sources that may be difficult to find or pre-patched </li>